Hiking Club Passport

 Do you love to explore?
 Do you spend your weekends camping, hiking, fishing, and everything outdoors?
-Then you need a MN State Parks Passport or are you part of the MN Hiking Club?
+Then you need a Minnesota State Parks Passport or are you part of the MN Hiking Club?

 The programs work great together and give you a good reason to get out and explore.
 That is why I was so excited when I got gifted a MN State Park Passport this past holiday season.